Bruppert333/stock-analysis/README.md

 The purpose of the project is to refactor the code so it runs faster.
 The reason we want it to run faster is because if we had a giant data set, the code we did in our homework would take a while to execute.
 The code we refactored in our challenge will run through all the data much faster.

 ## Results

+### Module 2 Homework Results
 The code between the homework and the challenge look really similar in most instances.
 One difference is in the module 2 homework, we used two different factors I and J.

 ![Homework_code](Resources/Homework_Code.png).

-With the code ran like this it took 0.7460938 seconds which is over twice as much as it took the refactored code.
+With the code ran like this it took 0.7460938 seconds which is over twice as long as it took the refactored code.

 ![VBA_Challenge_2018_2](Resources/VBA_Challenge_2018_2.png).

+### Challenge 2 Refactored Code Results
 For the refactored code, although it looks very similar to the homework code, we didn't use J, we used one factor (I) throughout, which I believe is what sped things up.

 ![Challange_Code](Resources/Challange_Code.png)

+With the code ran like this it took 0.1796875 seconds to run.

 ![VBA_Challange_2018](Resources/VBA_Challenge_2018.png).

 ## Summary